Evidence Level

 What is the recommended dosage of Manganese Ascorbate?

-Does Manganese Ascorbate interact with medications?
+Does Manganese Ascorbate interact with any medications?

 References(3 citations)